-My experience with the retail packaging for the IT01’s were positive and iBasso scored splendidly in this regard.
+My experience with the retail packaging for the IT01’s was positive and iBasso scored splendidly in this regard.
 The brushed white box with a slight accent of gray in it was both solid to the touch in terms of structural integrity and design.
 It was minimalistic and contained just the information you wanted on the front.
-The back on the other hand was a battle of eight languages fighting to describe the specs and a short features list.
+The back, on the other hand, was a battle of eight languages fighting to describe the specs and a short features list.

 The actual box is actually stuffed inside the outer shell which easily pulls away.
 It’s a dark blue chest design with a charming stamped iBasso logo in the middle.
 Inside, the presentation of the headphones is cordial and beautifully laid out.
 The drivers initially come detached from the cable which you will find in the metal case.

 The IT01 come with a fair amount of stuff.
 You get the headphone as seen with the two detachable driver units and helical cable.
 The metal case is of course included and so are the bags of 11 tips inside them.
 Adding up the tips that come pre-installed on the headphone and we get a total of 12 different tips. iBasso provided a foam tip set but I found Comply TS 400 mediums to be a better fit for me.